 - Be stressed or upset if they are not able to finish routines

-- Fight with their family because of extra time needed to complete obsessive routines
+- Fight with their family or loved ones because of extra time needed to complete compulsive routines

 If you have any of the symptoms listed above and you’re concerned about OCD, talk to a parent, health care provider, school counselor, therapist, or other trusted adult about your concerns.